What an overnight caregiver does and what it costs

 The most common overnight caregiver responsibilities, according to Kevin Tagarao, chief operating officer of 1Heart Caregivers Services:

-- Assisting in reminding them to take medications.
+• Assisting in reminding them to take medications.

-- Changing clothes when needed.
+• Changing clothes when needed.

-- Tucking them into bed.
+• Tucking them into bed.

-- Assisting with any of these needs throughout the night.
+• Assisting with any of these needs throughout the night.

 “The caregiver would also be responsible for being alert during the entire duration of the shift, making sure the client does not develop bed sores or fall during the night,” he adds.
 “Caregivers are expected to remain awake during the night shift in case the care recipient might wake up and require assistance.”

 Although a caregiver that’s “on the night shift” needs to be awake through the night, there’s some flexibility as far as sitting in a chair in the same room or in a nearby room where they are awake and available for what the client needs overnight, adds Glenn Lane, CEO of Westchester Family Care.
-But overall, a caregiver working by the hour on a night case needs to be awake, as they are paid by the hour, he explains.
+But overall, a caregiver working on a night case needs to be awake, as they are generally paid by the hour, he explains.

-2. Live-in caregivers
+Live-in caregivers

 Find a live-in caregiver

-On the other hand, live-in care is different from overnight care in that the caregiver remains in the patient’s home for 24-hour shifts, three to four days a week.
+Live-in care is different from overnight care in that the caregiver remains in the patient’s home for 24-hour shifts, three to four days a week.
 These caregivers typically sleep at night along with the client but still provide assistance.

 The Department of Labor defines live-in care as having a single caregiver who spends at least 120 hours (five consecutive days) in the client’s home per week, explains Wootton.
 “In this situation, the client’s needs might be the same as with a 24-hour client, but care must be taken that, in those five days, that caregiver is given an opportunity to sleep,” she notes.